devoldemar/WavesPhpAPI/README.md

 // balances for all assets that the account with given address ever had (besides WAVES)
 $assets->getBalance($addr);

-// account's balance for the given asset
+// account's balance for a given asset
 $assets->getBalanceForId($addr, $assetId)

 // distribution of asset balance over accounts